theima/ein/README.md

 {
   update: (newValue: object | string | number | boolean | null,
            oldValue: object | string | number | boolean | null | undefined,
-           attributes: Attribute[]) => void;
+           properties: Property[]) => void;
   onBeforeDestroy?: () => void;
 }
 ```
 Update will be called everytime the value changed.
-The attributes are view attributes and are not just strings.
+The properties are view properties and are not just the strings that are held in the renderers attributes.
 The first time update is called `oldValue` will be `undefined`.

 The onBeforeDestroy function will be called when the element that the extender was applied to is about to be removed.